ePrivacy and GPDR Cookie Consent management by TermsFeed Privacy Policy and Consent Generator

 Self-assessment

-The university describes and self-evaluates the study program in line with the criteria established in the Agency's guidelines.
+The university describes and self-evaluates the study programme in line with the criteria established in the Agency's guidelines.
 Outcome: Self-Assessment Report (IA)

 External visit

-Panel members, appointed by AQUIB, conduct a thorough analysis of the SAR and arrange an on-site visit to compare the collected information.
-Its primary objective is to produce a report that assesses the study program's adherence to the Agency's standards and criteria.
+Panel members, appointed by AQUIB, conduct a thorough analysis of the IA and arrange an on-site visit to compare the collected information.
+Its primary objective is to produce a report that assesses the study programme's adherence to the Agency's standards and criteria.
 Outcome: Evidence of site visit (EV).

 CET Evaluation

-AQUIB's accreditation commissions assess the IA, the EV and other available information.
-Following their analysis, commission members compose a comprehensive report proposal, which is subsequently forwarded to the university for review.
+AQUIB's subcommission of the Commission of Study Programmes Evaluation (CET) assess the IA, the EV and other available information.
+Following its analysis, commission members elaborate a Provisional Accreditation Report (IPA), which is subsequently forwarded to the university for review.
 The university is granted a 20-day period to raise objections to the report.
-Once this deadline expires, the Commission issues the Final Accreditation Report (IFA), which includes the accreditation decision.
+Once this deadline expires, the CET issues the Final Accreditation Report (IFA), which includes the accreditation decision.
 This is then distributed to the university, the Council of Universities (CU), the Ministry of Education, and the relevant Autonomous Community/es.
 Outcome: Final Accreditation Report (IFA).

 Resolution